grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 The Tempo data source now supports query-type template variables.
 With this, you can now create variables whose values are a list of attribute names or attribute values seen on spans received by Tempo.

-For more information, please refer to the [Variables page](https://grafana.com/docs/grafana/latest/dashboards/variables/).
+To learn more, refer to this [short video demo]( add link ) as well as to the [Variables page](https://grafana.com/docs/grafana/latest/dashboards/variables/) in the Grafana documentation.